Body / Trim / Misc

 As I'm sure my friends and family will corroborate, I am a firm believer in the premise that form follows function, particularly in most things automotive, so I'm not inclined to make styling changes to the car's exterior merely to alter its appearance.
 Although there's always the possibility that I might eventually get around to such frivolity, it isn't very likely because it isn't my nature.
 At present, with the minor exception of the side scoops, each of the few exterior modifications I've made to the Cobra was motivated by something other than the sole desire for a "different look," and the reasoning behind the selection and installation of each is detailed in its section below.

 After installing Taz's Roush tool box, I realized that it didn't fit neatly into any of my pre-defined categories, so I had no web page to accommodate it.
-To remedy the problem, I decided to rename this page from Body and Trim to Body/Trim/Misc, so that I would have a page for upgrades that didn't fit elsewhere.
+To remedy the situation, I decided to rename this page from Body and Trim to Body/Trim/Misc , so that I would have a page for upgrades that didn't fit elsewhere.
 You'll now find all such odds and ends here.

 ABS Fender Flares